Proficient CS Ops Begins With Clear Ownership Responsibilities

 Fresh eyes: help to see things anew.

 Sometimes when we are so close to something, we cannot see it for what it is.
-Or we get so into the details that we can miss what’s important: what does CS Ops actually and and what are their responsibilities?
+Or we get so into the details that we can miss what’s important: what does CS Ops actually do and what are their responsibilities?
 We can’t see the forest from the tr—I mean, we can’t see the big picture because we’re swallowed by the details.

 Without a framework, we’re apt to develop “shiny object syndrome” where our fascination with whatever is new or trending grabs our attention, pulls us down some rabbit hole, and we neglect the core objectives. “ooh, shiny!”